checkeverything.ch

 Are PFAS widespread in Swiss tap water?

 Modern methods detect PFAS even at very low concentrations.
-In the vast majority of Swiss networks, values are well below the TBDV/OPBD limit.
-Punctual exceedances have occurred in regions with historical AFFF or industrial loading; utilities take corresponding action there.
+In the large majority of Swiss networks, values stay well below the TBDV/OPBD limits.
+Point exceedances have occurred in regions with historical AFFF or industrial loading, where utilities take corresponding action.

 Are AFFF firefighting foams with PFAS banned in Switzerland?